Medical Assistance for People Who Are Age 65 or Older or People Who Are Blind or Have a Disability

 People may or may not need a new disability determination if they are eligible for Medicare, and lose their RSDI benefits because they earn more than the Substantial Gainful Activity (SGA) level.
 Some people are eligible for a Medicare extension during which SSA considers these people to remain disabled.
 Other people may be former beneficiaries of Social Security benefits who are currently receiving Medicare and are not considered certified disabled by SSA.

 An active certification of disability from SSA cannot be determined solely from the benefit status or the receipt of disability benefits.
 The status of the certification of disability determines whether a person meets a disabled basis for MA.
-Former beneficiaries of Social Security benefits (SSI or RSDI) who are enrolled in Medicare but no longer considered disabled by SSA must be referred to SMRT for a disability determination.
+Former beneficiaries of Social Security disability benefits (SSI or RSDI) who are enrolled in Medicare extension but are no longer considered disabled by SSA must be referred to SMRT for a disability determination.

 Only a SSA or SMRT certification of disability is valid for the purposes listed below.